azrasking/ShiveWorks/README.md

 # Experiment Setup
+## ESP32 Segment Code Upload
+* Segments are numbered starting from 1
+* All source files are in WaveSegment folder, in the 'src' directory
+* Enter correct local WiFi credential and MQTT broker IP address in credentials.h (rename and fill out sample_credentials.h)
+* Compile and upload main.c to the ESP32
+* Once the initial sketch has been uploaded through USB, for subsequent uploads an OTA method can be used
+  * Compile and upload main.c to the ESP32
+  * Run `python3 OTA.py` to upload the sketch to the ESP32 over WiFi
 ## Segment Power Up and Identification
 * Power up the segment - upon initialization the indicator light should light up blue
 * ESP32 will connect to the local MQTT broker - upon connection the indicator light should blink blue